BACK

 Project Kickoff | Welcome kit, kickoff meeting, timeline shared |

-In-Project Delivery | Status updates, milestone reviews, feedback |
+In-Project Delivery | Status updates, milestone reviews, feedback loops |

 Completion & Handover | Handover session, training, post-launch check |

-Ongoing Relationship | Check-ins, invites to events, value-adds |
+Ongoing Relationship | Check-ins, event invites, value-adds |

 3. Delight Touchpoints & Engagement Opportunities

-Pre-project | Send personalized welcome email + onboarding kit; share useful resources |
+Pre-project | Send a personalized welcome email with onboarding materials and useful resources |

-Kickoff | Gift branded swag, handwritten note, or access to a VIP resource |
+Kickoff | Include something memorable: branded item, handwritten note, access to something exclusive |

-Milestones | Share progress sneak peeks, celebrate mini-wins, send “thank you” notes |
+Milestones | Share progress previews, celebrate small wins, send thank-you notes |

-Handover | Deliver a ‘wow’ presentation of deliverables; provide video walkthrough |
+Handover | Deliver final work with a presentation that feels like an event, include a video walkthrough |

-Post-project | 30-day check-in call, share new insights, offer free audit or consultation |
+Post-project | 30-day check-in call, share new insights, offer a free audit or consultation |

 Anniversaries | Celebrate with a personalized message or small gift |